LukeSmithxyz/LARBS/README.md

 ```
 curl -O http://lukesmith.xyz/larbs/root.sh #Downloads the script.
-bash root.sh #To run it.
+bash root.sh #Runs it.
 ```

 After prompting you for some settings and some package choices, the system will install my full i3-gaps tiling window manager Desktop Environment.
-If you don't know what that means, don't worry, because I've gone to great lengths to write readable instructions about how to go pro super quick with this system.
+If you don't know what that means, don't worry, because I've gone to great lengths to write readable instructions about how to go PRO super quick with this system.

 Finally, it will use `git` to download my [Voidrice](https://github.com/lukesmithxyz/voidrice) dotfiles and will plop them in their proper location for instant use!